 Instead, you can focus on conditioning the lighting to match the correct color spectrum between 400-700nm that a plant quickly absorbs.

-Better place your plants under natural sunlight to provide a conducive growing environment at no cost at all.
+Better place your plants under natural sunlight to provide a conducive growing environment at no cost.

-Otherwise, you can resort to appropriate grow lights at different times of the year to compensate for the lack of sunlight.
+Otherwise, you can resort to appropriate grow light spectrums at different times of the year to compensate for the lack of sunlight.